mkby/cloudbreak/README.md

 cbd logs periscope
 ```

 If everything went well then Cloudbreak will be available on http://YOUR_IP.
-For more details and config parameters please check the documentation of [Cloudbreak Deployer](https://github.com/hortonworks/cloudbreak-deployer).
+For more details and config codeGrantFlowInitParams please check the documentation of [Cloudbreak Deployer](https://github.com/hortonworks/cloudbreak-deployer).

 The deployer has generated a `certs` directory under `cbd-local` directory which will be needed later on to set up IDEA properly.